$\mathrm{SL}_{4}(\mathbf{Z})$ is not purely matricial field: Statement of results

-This appears to be the first example of a finitely generated residually finite group that is not pure matrix field.
-Groups that \emph{are} known to be pure MF include free groups \cite{HaagerupThr}, limit groups and surface groups \cite{louder2023strongly}, and right-angled Artin groups, Coxeter groups, and hyperbolic three manifold groups \cite{mageethomas}.
-Pure matrix field is a strengthening of the reduced $C^{*}$-algebra of $\Gamma$ being matricial field in the sense of Blackadar and Kirchberg \cite{BK} --- see Schafhauser \cite{schafhauser2023finite} for a current overview of MF groups. \begin{proof}[Proof of Corollary \ref{cor:-is-not}] Let $S$ and $T$ denote standard generators of $\SL_{2}(\Z)$.
-Theorem \ref{thm:main} implies that for any finite dimensional representation $\rho$ of $\SL_{4}(\Z)$,
+This appears to be the first example of a finitely generated residually finite group that is not purely matricial field.
+Groups that \emph{are} known to be purely MF include free groups \cite{HaagerupThr}, limit groups and surface groups \cite{louder2023strongly}, and right-angled Artin groups, Coxeter groups, and hyperbolic three manifold groups \cite{mageethomas}.